 You will need a laptop, with a charger, for our post-processing session.
 I teach post-processing strictly in Lightroom and Photoshop so it is important to have a copy of each (Photoshop with Camera Raw as an alternative) installed on your laptop before arriving.
 You can download a 7-day free trial of Photoshop here.
 LRTimelapse has a free timelapse program that I also recommend having on your computer should we get the chance to process a timelapse after a storm chase.

-On June 28th, Regina, Saskatchewan will be our home base.
+On July 11th, Regina, Saskatchewan will be our home base.
 A rental car will not be required.
 You can fly into Regina International Airport (airfare not included) and arrange a taxi or Uber (fare not included) to the hotel for the evening.
-Please plan to arrive before 3:00 PM as we will have group orientation, eat dinner together, and, depending on the forecast, head out for a sunset shoot to a location within an hour of the city.
+Please plan to arrive before 2:00 PM as we will have group orientation, eat dinner together, and, depending on the forecast, head out for a sunset shoot to a location within an hour of the city.
 The following day, we will travel together to the Swift Current hotel to begin the southwest leg of the workshop.
-During the workshop, I will provide transportation to and from our shoot locations and hotels.
+I will provide transportation to and from our shoot locations and hotels during the workshop.
 Some people prefer to drive their own vehicle, if this is you, please let me know.

-Plan to depart from Regina on July 3rd.
-Depending on where we end up on July 2nd, we will drive the rest of the way back to Regina the morning of July 3rd where I will drop you off at either the airport or another location of your choice where we will say “see you later!”
+Plan to depart from Regina on July 16th.
+We will plan to spend the night in Regina on July 15th and debrief, complete our critique session, and work on post-processing in the morning on July 16th.
+I expect to be complete early in the afternoon but feel free to arrange your flights around what works best for you.
+If we end up storm-chasing far away from Regina on July 15th, we will stay in a hotel out of town and will drive the rest of the way back to Regina in the morning of July 16th where I will drop you off at the airport or another location in Regina where we will say “see you later!”

 See you there!